 A whopping 89% of shoppers believe that eating at home is healthier than eating at a restaurant.
 Yet nearly half of food dollars are spent eating out.
 The average meal at a sit-down restaurant chain contains 1,128 calories, and the average fast food meal contains 881 calories.
 On average, sit-down restaurant meals also held 151% of recommended daily salt intake and 89% of daily fat limits.

-As a key finding from a survey done by the International Food Information Council Foundation points out: “Most millennials acknowledged the importance of eating healthfully, but all admit they do not always eat as healthfully as they would like.
-While most picture a healthful meal as consisting of lean meats and a starch along with fruits, vegetables, or a salad, many millennials say their actual meals are more likely to consist of red meats or fried foods, with few or no vegetables or produce.
+A key finding from a survey done by the International Food Information Council Foundation points out: “Most millennials acknowledged the importance of eating healthfully, but all admit they do not always eat as healthfully as they would like.
+While most picture a healthful meal consisting of lean meats and starch along with fruits, vegetables, or a salad, many millennials say their actual meals are more likely to consist of red meats or fried foods, with few or no vegetables or produce.
 Accordingly, the average grade they give the healthfulness of their eating is a C+.”
 On a 5-point scale, Millennials rank eating healthfully as a 3.7 concerning importance.
 In another study, 74% of all people (regardless of age) said the food they eat at home could be healthier.

 Many people express distrust in nutrition and health information provided by governmental bodies but are quite willing to put their trust in a blog written by someone who earned (at best) a “certificate” in nutrition or holistic health.
 This is especially true if several bloggers agree on the same thing (regardless of their qualifications for making any health or nutrition claims).
 So, if tomorrow morning, 20 bloggers and pinners decide that water is the actual cause of the obesity epidemic, water is in big, big trouble.